Siftah/get_iplayer/installer.md

 3. Update the contents of the `VERSION-get_iplayer-win-installer` file with the new version (e.g. 4.3)

+### Configuration File

+The installer requires the assistance of a configuration file (INI format) to retrieve the download URLs for the various helper applications.
+The configuration file is downloaded whenever the installer is invoked in order to look for updates to helper applications, though updates will be infrequent.

+The configuration file is named `get_iplayer_setup.ini` and is found in the **windows** directory of the `get_iplayer` Git repository along with the other installer-related files.
+The script is deployed in the directory corresponding to `http://www.infradead.org/get_iplayer_win/`.
+Deployment is performed as follows:

+1. Back up the existing configuration file

+2. Copy the new version of the configuration file into the appropriate directory.

+2. Update the `get_iplayer_setup_latest.ini` symbolic link to refer to the new config file.

+The configuration file only needs to be changed when the download URL for a helper application changes.
+See the Auxiliary Files Reference below.

 ### CGI Script

 The installer requires the assistance of a CGI script to retrieve the download URLs for the various helper applications.
+The script is accessed by the installer for every helper application selected for installation.

-This script is named `get_iplayer_setup.cgi` and is found in the **windows** directory of the `get_iplayer` Git repository along with the other installer-related files.
-The script is deployed in the `/cgi-bin` directory of the infradead.org web site (`/var/www/cgi-bin` on www.infradead.org.
-Deployment is accomplished by copying a new version of the script in the appropriate directory.
-The CGI only needs to be changed when the download URL for a helper application changes.
+The CGI script is named `get_iplayer_setup.cgi` and is found in the **windows** directory of the `get_iplayer` Git repository along with the other installer-related files.
+The script is deployed in the directory corresponding to `http://www.infradead.org/cgi-bin/`.
+Deployment is performed as follows:

+1. Back up the existing configuration file

+2. Copy the new version of the configuration file into the appropriate directory.

+The CGI script only needs to be changed when the download URL for a helper application changes.
+See the Auxiliary Files Reference below.

+### Configuration File vs. CGI Script

+The default installer build will use the configuration file.
+However, if the installer is built with the /WITHOUTCONFIG option defined, it will revert to using the CGI script instead.
+When using the CGI script, the installer has no version information for the helper applications and thus is not able to signal the user when an update becomes available.
+That extra information also enables the installer to keep a local manifest of which `get_iplayer` components are installed on a user's machine.
+However, the same helper application files are downloaded with either approach.

 ## Developer Notes